Atlas Films is a production company located in Southern California.

 Stephanie's directorial debut documentary, Tapped, focused on the high cost -- to both the environment and our health -- of the bottled water industry.
 Hailed by critics as “stunning” and “whip-smart,” Tapped swept film festivals across the country while picking up six awards for Best Documentary Feature.

+Stephanie's film about chemical contaminants in drinking water, The Devil We Know, is currently in production.
+She also produced the documentary The Last Animals, about Africa's poaching crisis, which premiered at the Tribeca Film Festival in 2017.
 Dubbed by Fortune Magazine as one of the "Most Innovative Women in Food and Drink," Stephanie has also directed political campaign commercials, short films, and viral videos for nonprofit groups, including the Environmental Working Group and Food and Water Watch.

 Michelle Walrath is founder and executive director of the Walrath Family Foundation.
 The foundation is dedicated to having a positive impact on our environment, and furthering awareness of conservation and sustainable practices.
 In addition to her work with the foundation, Michelle is an active member of the community at Holy Child Academy, where her 3 children attend school.